Ramon Azeez

-Ramon Olamilekan Azeez (born 12 December 1992) is a Nigerian footballer who played as a central midfielder for Novelda.
+Ramon Olamilekan Azeez (born 12 December 1992) is a Nigerian footballer who played as a central midfielder.

 He spent the vast majority of his professional career in Spain, starting at Almería B. In La Liga, he appeared for the first team of that club and Granada.

 An international since 2014, Azeez represented Nigeria at the 2014 World Cup.

 Club career

 Almería

 Born in Abuja, Azeez began playing football in the Future Pro Academy.
 In 2010 he agreed a move to UD Almería in Spain, but had to wait until July 2011 to complete the transfer.

 On 17 August 2012, after one full season with the reserves in the Segunda División B, Azeez made his debut with the first team: he came on as a substitute for Javier Casquero in the 55th minute of an away fixture against FC Barcelona Atlètic in the Segunda División (5–4 win), but was himself replaced after just ten minutes after being booked and, according to manager Javi Gracia, risking a subsequent sending off.

 Azeez was definitely promoted to the Andalusians' main squad on 28 June 2013, with the club having just promoted to La Liga.
 He made his debut in the competition on 30 August, playing 23 minutes of the 2–2 home draw with Elche CF.

 On 21 December 2013, Azeez scored his first professional goal, the game's only in a win at Real Betis.
 He repeated the feat in the second meeting between the two sides, scoring in the 94th minute for a 3–2 victory at the Estadio de los Juegos Mediterráneos.

 Azeez featured sparingly during the 2014–15 campaign, as Almería suffered relegation.
 In June 2015 he requested a transfer, and after failing to sign a professional contract he was demoted back to the reserves in August.

 On 26 January 2016, Azeez returned to the main squad, seriously threatened with relegation, after agreeing to a professional deal.